Retour des cendres: Arrival at Saint Helena

-The mission disembarked the following day and went to Plantation House, where the island's governor, Major-General George Middlemore was waiting for them.
+The mission disembarked the following day and went to Plantation House, where the island's governor, Major General George Middlemore was waiting for them.
 After a long interview with Joinville (with the rest of the mission waiting impatiently in the lounge), Middlemore appeared before the rest of the mission and announced "Gentlemen, the Emperor's mortal remains will be handed over to you on Thursday 15 October".
 The mission then set off for Longwood, via the Valley of the Tomb (or Geranium Valley).
 Napoleon's tomb was in a solitary spot, covered by three slabs placed level with the soil.
 This very simple monument was surrounded by an iron grille, solidly fixed on a base and shaded by a weeping willow, with another such tree lying dead by its side.
 All this was surrounded by a wooden fence and very close by was a spring whose fresh and clear water Napoleon had enjoyed.
-At the gate to the enclosure, Joinville dismounted, bared his head and approached the iron grille, followed by the rest of the mission.
+At the gate to the enclosure, Joinville dismounted, bared his head, and approached the iron grille, followed by the rest of the mission.
 In a deep silence they contemplated the severe and bare tomb.
 After half an hour Joinville remounted and the expedition continued on its way.
 Lady Torbet, owner of the land where the tomb was sited, had set up a booth to sell refreshments for the few pilgrims to the tomb and was unhappy about the exhumation since it would eliminate her already small profits from it.
 They then went in pilgrimage to Longwood, which was in a very ruinous state – the furniture had disappeared, many walls were covered with graffiti, Napoleon's bedroom had become a stable where a farmer pastured his beasts and got a little extra income by guiding visitors around it.
-The sailors from Oreste grabbed the billiard table, which had been spared by the goats and sheep, and carried off the tapestry and anything else they could carry, all the while being loudly shouted at by the farmer with demands for compensation.
+The sailors from Oreste grabbed the billiard table, which had been spared by the goats and sheep, and carried off the tapestry and anything else they could carry, all the while being shouted at by the farmer with demands for compensation.